 The doctor will ask questions about whether you (or your child) have had ear infections in the past and ask you to describe the current symptoms.
 They will use an otoscope to look inside the ear.
 If infected, there may be areas of dullness or redness or there may be air bubbles or fluid behind the eardrum.
 The fluid may be bloody or filled with pus.
 The doctor will also check for any sign of perforation, a hole or holes, in the eardrum.

 Your doctor may also do other tests:

 - Tympanometry, which uses a small handheld instrument to measure changes in air pressure in the ear.
 It can indicate if the eardrum is ruptured

-- Reflectometry, in which a small instrument is placed near the ear and makes a sound.
+- Reflectometry, in which a doctor places a small instrument near the ear that makes a sound.
 That allows the doctor to see if fluid is present behind the eardrum.

-- A hearing test may be recommended if your child has had persistent ear infections.
+- A hearing test if your child has had persistent ear infections.

 You can reduce your child's risk of ear infection.
 Here are some tips:

 - DO NOT expose your child to secondhand smoke.